shippify/Widget/README.md

 |`geocoding_failure`|Shippify uses Google Maps API to geocode addresses and coordinates provided.
 If specifying a warehouse id from Shippify provokes this error, then such id is invalid.|
 |`unauthenticated`|The Shippify API credentials provided are missing, or incorrect.|
 |`unknown_error`|An unknown error has occurred.
 Commonly this refers to connectivity problems.|

+## More info

+Once you create an order, it lives on our servers for a period of 30 days if not confirmed.
+For more info in how to manage your pending orders, follow the docs at: https://docs.logistics.shippify.co/orders.html